Subtractive Synthesis Part 2

 Filter steepness

-Most filters smoothly attenuate frequencies above or below the cutoff frequency.
-The steepness, or slope of a filter, is often described in terms of dB per octave.
-Common filter types are 6dB/octave, 12dB/octave, and 24dB/octave.
-Sometimes filters are also described by their number of poles.
-This originated from analog electronics where one pole is equal to a 6dB/oct filter.
-2 poles are simply two filters in series, equal to a 12dB/oct filter.
-So a 4-pole filter is equal to a 24dB/oct filter.
+Most low pass filters slowly attenuate more with each octave.
+The steepness or slope of a filter is often described in terms of dB per octave.
+Common filter types are 6dB/octave, 12dB/octave and 24dB/octave.
+Sometimes filters are also described in terms of poles.
+This comes from filters used in analog electronics where one pole is equal to a 6dB/octave filter, 2 poles is equal to a 12/dB/octave filter and a 4 pole filter is equal to a 24dB/octave filter.

-I’ve written above that a filter starts ‘working’ at the cutoff frequency, but this is not entirely true.
+I’ve said above that the filter starts working at the cutoff frequency, but this is actually not true.
 The filter starts attenuating a little bit before the cutoff frequency.
 The cutoff frequency of a filter is actually at what is called the 3dB down point.
 This has to do with the behavior of analog filters and has since been adapted to digital filters as well.

 Resonance